Upgrade a database to RediSearch 2.x

-- Any attempt to add, delete, or modify an index during the upgrade will cause the replication to fail.
-During the upgrade, the source database can only receive ft.add and ft.del commands.
+- Any attempt to add, delete, or modify an index during the upgrade will cause the replication process to fail.
+During the upgrade, the source database can only receive

-Replicating data from RediSearch 1.x to RediSearch 2.x:
+Replicate data from RediSearch 1.x to RediSearch 2.x

 To replicate a RediSearch 1.x database to a RediSearch 2.x database:

-- Log in to the admin console of the RS cluster that you want to host the new database with RediSearch 2.x.
+Sign in to the admin console of the Redis Enterprise cluster where you want to host the new RediSearch 2.x database.

-In the Redis Enterprise admin console, go to the: settings
+In the Redis Enterprise admin console, select settings.

-Browse to the module package and upload it to the cluster.
+Use the file browser to select the module package and upload it to the cluster.

 In the extracted directory, run the RediSearch_Syncer.py script:

---add-prefix <prefix>(optional) - Adds a prefix to all of the hashes that are replicated to the new database.Note:The
+--add-prefix <prefix>(optional) - Adds a prefix to all of the hashes that are replicated to the new database.Note:Only use the

-add-prefixoption is only recommended when you want to index all of the hashes in the same index in the source database.
+add-prefixoption if you want to index all of the hashes in the same index in the source database.

-The script shows a table with the progress of the replication.
-Press F5 to see the updated status of the replication process.
+The script shows a table with the progress of the replication process.
+Press F5 to see the updated status.